uk-carpentries/2021-09-14-manchester-online/index.md

 <h3>Installation instructions</h3>
 <p>
-  To participate in this workshop, you will need to install <strong>all of the software described below before coming to the workshop</strong>.
-We will run a pre-workshop installation session to help everyone set up and make sure they have the required software installed.
+  To participate in this workshop, you will need to install a spreadsheet program, OpenRefine and RStudio as described at the <a href="https://datacarpentry.org/socialsci-workshop/setup-r-workshop.html">setup instructions for social sciences Data Carpentry workshops</a>.
 </p>

 {% if site.carpentry == "swc" %}